-Training and Technical Assistance Plan 2022-2023
+Training and Technical Assistance Plan 2023-2024

-The City of San Antonio, Department of Human Services, Grantee of the Head Start Program's Early Head Start-Child Care Partnership (DHS EHS-CCP) contracts with eight direct service providers (six child care service providers and two health care service providers) and collectively employs approximately 95-100 (including substitutes, floaters and part-time staff) professionals to provide high-quality infant and toddler program services to 216 children and families.
+The City of San Antonio, Department of Human Services, grant recipient of an Early Head Start-Child Care Partnership (DHS EHS-CCP) grant, contracts with eight direct service providers (six child care service providers and two health care service providers) which collectively employ approximately 100 professionals (including substitutes, floaters, and part-time staff) to provide high-quality infant and toddler program services to 216 children and their families.

 DHS EHS-CCP retains primary responsibility for providing ongoing training and technical assistance.
-Staff collaborates with the child care service provider in the development of annual training plans to ensure needed trainings support the direct service staff in the delivery of high-quality services.
+Staff collaborates with child care service providers in the development of annual training plans to ensure needed trainings support the direct service staff in the delivery of highquality services.
 This system ensures staff and families have access to ongoing training opportunities.

-The 2022-2023 Training and Technical Assistance Plan (T&TA) reflects activities provided during the 2021-2022 program period and planned training and development for the 2022-2023 program year.
-Through this application, DHS is applying for \$64,800 training and technical assistance funds, for the awarded project period from August 1, 2022 - July 31, 2023.
+The 2023- 2024 Training and Technical Assistance Plan (T&TA) reflects activities provided during the 2022-2023 program period and planned training and development for the 2023-2024 program year.
+Through this application, DHS is applying for \$64,800 training and technical assistance funds, for the awarded project period from August 1, 2023 - July 31, 2024